EricCousineau-TRI/pybind11/docs/advanced/classes.rst

     >>> c.release().go(2)
     meow! meow!

-However, if you pass an instance that Python later wishes to destroy, without :class:`py::wrapper`, we would get an error that ``go`` is not implented, as the `Cat` portion would have been destroyed and no longer visible for the trampoline.
+However, if you pass an instance that Python later wishes to destroy, without :class:`py::alias_wrapper`, we would get an error that ``go`` is not implented, as the `Cat` portion would have been destroyed and no longer visible for the trampoline.
 With the wrapper, ``pybind11`` will intercept this event and keep the Python portion alive:

 .. code-block:: pycon